Home Page: -- Health Care Reform

 Free one-on-one help sessions for people interested in signing up for the new online Health Insurance Exchange are scheduled for every Wednesday, 2 to 6 p.m. at the Southwest Tech Center in the Piggy Wiggly Mall, 316 W. Spring in Dodgeville.
 It will be first come, first served.
 Or you can make an appointment for one-on-one assistance by calling AmeriCorps volunteer Lola Gregg at (608) 574-7986.
-In addition, Nancy Howard, a Certified Application Counselor (CAC), will be available for one-on-one assistance every Thursday, from 2 to 5 p.m. at the Community Connections Free Clinic, 101 E. Fountain Street in Dodgeville (with overflow at the Dodgeville Public Library).
+In addition, Nancy Howard, a Certified Application Counselor (CAC), will be available for one-on-one assistance every Tuesday and Thursday, from 2 to 5 p.m. at the Community Connections Free Clinic, 101 E. Fountain Street in Dodgeville (with overflow at the Dodgeville Public Library).

 At the Wednesday evening sessions, trained “Helpful Neighbor” volunteers will be available to help you understand how you can fill out the application.
 Brian Lundell of Lundell Insurance, 107 N. Iowa Street, will be available to explain to you the wide range of health insurance options available to Iowa County residents.
 He will assist you in determining your expected cost which depends on your income, family size, level of coverage you choose and other considerations.
 Fortunately, significant tax credits will be available for many families to offset the cost of the premiums.
 Working with a local insurance agent may help you avoid selecting the wrong policy for your own financial situation.